Stephen-Afari/crwn-clothing-with-redux-typescript-progressive-web-apps/README.md

 Add To Cart: You can click on the add to cart button on a given item to transfer your selection into the cart page.
 You can also see the number of items added to cart in the cart icon
 ![Add_to_Cart_Component](https://github.com/Stephen-Afari/crwn-clothing-with-redux-typescript-progressive-web-apps/assets/62534292/b53022d2-9b2a-4979-ae7c-09d13227e0f7)

 Checkout Page: Enables you to view all the selected items added to cart.
-You can increase or reduce the quantity or remove the item from the cart completed, this immediately updates the quantity displayed in the cart icon.
+You can increase or reduce the quantity or remove the item from the cart component, this immediately updates the quantity displayed in the cart icon.
 You can also see the total value of all items added to cart calculated below.
 ![CheckOut_Component](https://github.com/Stephen-Afari/crwn-clothing-with-redux-typescript-progressive-web-apps/assets/62534292/8fc51014-1a90-4110-8f97-8f2b7191c216)